Jam Handy: Athletic honors

-Biography
+Education and early career

 Handy attended North Division High School (now Lincoln Park High School) in Chicago, and then the University of Michigan during the 1902–03 academic year.
 During that time he was working as a campus correspondent for the Chicago Tribune when on May 8 he wrote an article about a lecture in the Elocution 2 class given by Prof. Thomas C. Trueblood as a "course in lovemaking."
 Handy went on to describe how Trueblood had dropped to a bended knee in order to demonstrate how to make an effective marriage proposal.
 John T. McCutcheon, a Chicago Record Herald cartoonist, followed the next day with a cartoon about a "Professor Foxy Truesport" showing his class how to best make love.

 Neither Trueblood nor university President James B. Angell were amused.
 Ten days after the initial article was published, Handy was suspended for a year for "publishing false and injurious statements affecting the character of the work of one of the Professors."
 Handy was told he could re-apply one year later.
 Instead, Handy decided to apply to a different school, but he was unable to gain acceptance to other schools because of what had happened at the University of Michigan.
 Handy was accepted to the University of Pennsylvania but was told to leave after two weeks of classes.

 Tribune editor Medill McCormick tried to intervene on Handy's behalf, but Angell refused to change the suspension.
 At that point, McCormick offered Handy a job.
 Handy worked in a number of departments at the Tribune.
 It was during his time working on the advertising staff that Handy observed that informing and building up salespeople's enthusiasm for the products they were selling helped to move more merchandise.
 He also began researching exactly what made people buy a particular product.

 Handy left the Tribune to do further work on corporate communications.
 He worked with John H. Patterson of National Cash Register, who had used slides to help train workers.
 With help from another associate, Handy began making and distributing films that showed consumers how to operate everyday products.
 After World War I broke out, Handy began making films to show how to operate military equipment.
 During this time the Jam Handy Organization was formed.

+Marriage

 Handy was married to Helen Hoag Rogers and had five children.
 One of his daughter Chaille's children is the printmaker Garner Tullis.
 Another of his daughter Chaille's children is the inventor Barclay J. Tullis.